 The next day I left by 9:30 a.m. to go to work, leaving my son in charge and extra alert for anything unusual.
 By 11:00 a.m. he telephoned: “She fell down a rabbit hole!”
 Indeed, by late morning he had heard the new mama crying loudly, and when he got into the pasture she was frantically pacing around an area with a small hill and lots of brambles.
 Reaching the spot, he found a sideways hole.
 The doeling was stuck head first.
 “I almost couldn’t reach her,” he reported, “and if I couldn’t I would have gotten a shovel and dug her out.”
 But he got ahold of her back legs and pulled her to daylight.
 Even after a full twenty-four hours with no food from her mama at four days old, she survived and even thrived as the months passed.
-Yes, my son did name her “Bunny” for falling down a rabbit hole.
-Although most likely it was a groundhog den, the image it brought up of Alice in Wonderland was fun and exciting.
+Yes, my son did name her “Bunny.”
+Although most likely the burrow was a groundhog den, the image it brought up of Alice in Wonderland was fun and exciting.

 For me the most important grace from all of this experience was the time I spent with my son the evening the animal went missing.
 I spoke with him about the importance of having faith in the Spirit, gratitude toward It, and surrender to It—no matter what happens.
 About knowing that we are always held in the Everlasting Arms—that is our birthright, our bedrock, that allows us to have joy and peace always.